 Austrade's office in Kuwait is responsible for Jordan.
 Austrade's web site has information on doing business in Jordan and market profiles of priority sectors, such as education, food and health and medical.

 The political and economic relationship has expanded through regular high-level contact, including by ministers and parliamentary delegations.

 In November 2016, King Abdullah and Queen Rania visited Canberra and Sydney.
 Their Majesties were accompanied by the former Foreign Minister, Mr Nasser Judeh.
-This was the first official visit by their Majesties to Australia, with the exception of a brief visit in June 2001 by King Abdullah to Darwin on his way to Timor Leste to meet with Jordanian forces serving as part of the Australian-led UN Peacekeeping Force.
+This was the first State Visit by their Majesties to Australia.
+King Abdullah had previously visited Australia briefly in June 2001on his way to Timor Leste to meet with Jordanian forces serving as part of the Australian-led UN Peacekeeping Force.

 There have been a number of high-level visits by Australians to Jordan, including the Governor-General, His Excellency General the Hon Sir Peter Cosgrove in October 2017; the Minister for Defence, Senator the Hon Marise Payne, in April 2017; the Hon Michael Keenan MP in April 2017; the Attorney General, Senator the Hon George Brandis QC, in December 2015; Minister for Immigration and Border Protection, the Hon Peter Dutton MP, in November 2015 and Minister for Foreign Affairs, the Hon Julie Bishop MP, in April 2014.